 10. Phase 5 - Queen Victoria Road / Easton Street Junction

-Phase 5 construction works are expected to start from April 2018 and continue until March 2019
+Phase 5 construction works are expected to start from April 2018 and continue until Spring 2019

 Changes to the Queen Victoria Road & Easton Street junction and road layout

 Wycombe District Council, Buckinghamshire Thames Valley Local Enterprise Partnership, Local Growth Fund and Buckinghamshire County Council

 If you would like to receive updates from Buckinghamshire County Council, please provide your contact details.

 Phase 5 – improvements to the Queen Victoria Road / Easton Street junction is part of an ambitious, long term project – a ‘Masterplan’ which is set to transform the town centre with major improvements for the future.